 Public relations students are expected to adhere to the Code of Student Conduct as outlined for all students at Mount Royal.
 As well, students will learn and be held accountable for knowing and adhering to the Canadian Public Relations Society's Code of Professional Standards.
-Any deliberate breaches to either Code, such as academic dishonesty, will incur consequences as outlined in the Mount Royal Code of Student Conduct at mtroyal.ca/studentconduct.
+Any deliberate breaches to either Code, such as academic dishonesty, will incur consequences as outlined in the Mount Royal Code of Student Conduct.